dmbarbour/glas/docs/GlasApps.md

 An application is represented by a namespace.
 For a transaction loop application, the first effectful operation is `start()`.
 This will be retried indefinitely until it commits successfully or the application is killed externally.
 After a successful start, the runtime will begin evaluating `step()` repeatedly in separate transactions.
 The runtime may also call methods to handle RPC and HTTP requests, GUI connections, and so on based on the interfaces implemented by the application.
 If undefined, start and step default to pass.

-The application may voluntarily halt via `sys.halt()`, marking a final transaction.
-To support graceful shutdown, a `stop()` method will be called in case of OS events such as SIGTERM on Linux or WM_CLOSE in Windows, but the application must still explicitly halt itself.
-An applications may voluntarily restart via `sys.restart()`, which upon commit resets runtime state (closing any open files, network sockets, etc.) then the next operation becomes `start()`.
+The application may voluntarily halt via committing `sys.halt()`, asking the runtime to stop.
+To signal an application, we might call `stop()` upon specific OS events such as Ctrl+C or SIGTERM on Linux or WM_CLOSE in Window.
+The application would be expected to voluntarily halt within a short period after a stop signal.

-### Live Coding Extensions
+## Live Coding Extensions

-To support live coding, a runtime can introduce methods to scan for updates, recompile, and transition to the new code.
-I'm uncertain exactly what is needed here, though we'll probably want some reflection so we can observe warnings or errors before transition, or make an informed choice between recent versions in an edit history.
-A minimum interface might be `sys.refl.reload()`.
+Source code may be updated after an application has started.
+In my vision for glas systems, these changes are usually applied to the running system.
+However, not every application needs live coding.
+Based on configuration and application settings we might disable this feature for some applications or require manual `sys.refl.reload()` to trigger the update.
+We could also configure the runtime to reload on external signals such as SIGHUP in Linux or a named event in Windows.

-To support a smooth transition, the runtime could evaluate `switch()` method as the first operation in the updated code.
-If switch fails it will usually be retried, allowing the transition to wait for the right conditions.
+To support a smooth transition after a live update, the runtime will evaluate `switch()` (if defined) as the first operation in the updated code.
+If switch fails, it may be retried until it succeeds, or the runtime may try some other later version of code.
+This allows the runtime to skip 'broken' intermediate versions and also to favor a stable intermediate version (in context of DVCS) over the bleeding edge.

 ## Application Specific Settings

 Applications may define ad-hoc `settings.*` methods.
-Settings methods are purely functional and accessible when evaluating any 'application specific' configuration option, such as the HTTP/RPC port, mirroring, or FFI bindings.
-The runtime never directly observes application settings.
-Instead, the runtime observes a configuration, which may refer to application settings according to community conventions.
+When evaluating application-specific runtime configuration options, the runtime will provide an algebraic effect to query settings in the selected application.
+There is an important layer of indirection: the runtime never directly observes settings, instead letting a configuration 'interpret' these settings in a runtime-specific way.
+Conversely, the application is abstracted except for these settings, which simplifies reasoning about refactoring.

+*Note:* One reason for this design is to be amenable to staged applications or anonymous scripts.
+We can configure based on `settings.name = "foo"` independent of how an application is named within the configuration.

 ## Application Mirroring